New Canaan, Connecticut: History

 New Canaan station (top) and Talmadge Hill station (bottom) are part of Metro-North Railroad's New Canaan Branch.

 In 1731, Connecticut's colonial legislature established Canaan Parish as a religious entity in northwestern Norwalk and northeastern Stamford.
 The right to form a Congregational church was granted to the few families scattered through the area.
 As inhabitants of Norwalk or Stamford, Canaan Parish settlers still had to vote, pay some taxes—no income tax, and many other modern taxes did not yet exist—serve on juries, and file deeds in their hometowns.
 Because Canaan Parish was not planned as a town when it was first settled in 1731, when New Canaan was incorporated in 1801, it found itself without a central common, a main street, or a town hall.

-Until the Revolutionary War, New Canaan was primarily an agricultural community; after the war, its major industry was shoemaking.
+Until the Revolutionary War, New Canaan was primarily an agricultural community; after the war, the town's major industry was shoemaking.
 As New Canaan's shoe business gathered momentum early in the 19th century, instead of a central village, regional settlements of clustered houses, mill, and school developed into distinct district centers.
 Some of the districts were centered on Ponus Ridge, West Road, Oenoke Ridge, Smith Ridge, Talmadge Hill, and Silvermine, a pattern that the village gradually outgrew.

-With the opening of the New York, New Haven and Hartford Railroad to New Canaan in 1868, many of New York City's wealthy residents discovered the pastoral beauty of the area and built summer homes.
+With the opening of the New York, New Haven and Hartford Railroad to New Canaan in 1868, many of New York City's wealthy residents discovered the good lifestyle in the area and built summer homes.
 Eventually, many of the summer visitors settled year-round, commuting to their jobs in New York City.

 Lewis Lapham, a founder of Texaco and great-grandfather of long-time Harper's Magazine editor Lewis H. Lapham, spent summers with his family at their estate that is now 300 acre Waveny Park next to Talmadge Hill and the Merritt Parkway.

 In the 1890s, editor Will Kirk of the Messenger wrote an editorial in response to area editors who chided him, saying New Canaan was the "next station to hell."
 An alleged remark by a parched Civil War veteran marching in the Decoration Day Parade on an unusually hot day prompted the exchange.
 The remark was found untrue and Kirk, after enduring the comments of others, wrote about a "dream" of approaching the Pearly Gates in the company of his fellow editors.
 All others were turned away, but he, Will Kirk, was welcomed, because he, in fact, was from the "Next Station to Heaven."
 Since then, the name has been controversial, with residents affectionately using the latter, and local critics of New Canaan still using the original nickname.